Editor's note: This story is part of a series on the trends that will shape the industry in 2021. You can find all the articles on our trendline.

 Last year alone saw Portola Pharmaceuticals, Aimmune Therapeutics and Immunomedics each sell at more than double their respective market values.
 According to EY, publicly traded biopharmas bought at a 74% premium, on average, in 2020.

-"It's a great time to sell," noted Arda Ural, leader of EY's Health Sciences and Wellness leader for the American markets.
+"It's a great time to sell," noted Arda Ural, EY's Health Sciences and Wellness leader for the American markets.

 Big pharmas, with their internal research and development lagging, have grown accustomed to paying these steep premiums to access new drugs and technologies.
 However, that doesn't mean price can't complicate deals.